-Students develop practical and theoretical media production expertise which encompasses technological and design aspects.
+You develop practical and theoretical media production expertise which encompasses technological and design aspects.
 The courses in this specialisation cover the entire media production chain from recording/filming, editing and processing to distribution, as well as studio and broadcasting technology.

 Digital Media Computing

-Students learn how to develop and program web applications and other software products, with a focus on usability and design principles.
+You learn how to develop and program web applications and other software products, with a focus on usability and design principles.
 Current industry issues and trends such as mobile web also form part of the course contents.

 Projects give you the opportunity to apply their expertise and project management know-how in practice, as part of an interdisciplinary team.